Female infertilityAbout infertility

 Rates of female infertility seem to be on the rise.
 Experts say that one of the reasons is that many women are waiting until they become older to have children.
 However, infertility can be a problem for any woman — younger or older, single or in a relationship.

-Female infertility is caused by one or more of these factors:
+Female infertility can be caused by one or a few of these factors:

 - Ovarian factors: This includes all those cases where ovulation does not occur.
 These can be caused by flaws in the regulation of reproductive hormones by the hypothalamus or the pituitary gland, or by problems in the ovary itself: ovarian polycystic syndrome (OPS), anovulation, ovarian failure or premature menopause.